 Albeit, if he had written me a note, I’m sure he would have put rather an exclamation mark behind this word.

-Actually, I felt like having some coffee-based beverage – something not too strong with about the same amount of milk as the brew.
+Actually, I felt like having a coffee-based beverage.
+Something not too strong with about the same amount of milk as the brew.

 There was no way of explaining this to him.

-I was afraid if I just said yes, he might bring me some very black and extremely sweet brew that I then had to drink it just to be polite although I would hate it.
+I was afraid if I just said yes, he might bring me some very black and extremely sweet brew.
+Then, I had to drink it just to be polite although I would hate it.

-He came back from the counter sipping from a small paper cup some very black and probably extremely sweet brew – and handed me a small bottle of water.
+He came back from the counter sipping from a small paper cup some very black and probably extremely sweet brew.
+He handed me a small bottle of water.